Cauchy problem for integrable discrete equations on quad-graphs: Interaction of the solutions with the localized defects

-on the regular square lattice, assuming that all horizontal strips carry one and the same parameter $\a$ and analogously for the vertical strips.
+on the regular square lattice, assuming that all strips carry different parameters and initial data are chosen on the coordinate axes.

-Let us replace now some $m\times n$ rectangle by a finite quad-graph $D$ (with the same vertices on the boundary).
-What we will get is a {\it regular square lattice with localized defect}.
+Let us replace some $M\times N$ rectangle inside first quadrant by a finite quad-graph $D$ (with the same vertices on the boundary).
+What we will get is a {\em regular square lattice with localized defect}.
 Many examples of such localized defects can be found in the previous section, see e.g. Figures \ref{fig:defect2}, \ref{fig:defect22}, \ref{fig:defect_S}, \ref{fig:qg}a.
 Outside of the defect we have a regular picture of horizontal and vertical strips.

-We will say that the defect is {\it weak} if all the characteristics entering the defect leave it in the same direction but possibly in a different order.
+According to theorem \ref{th:corr} the new Cauchy problem remains well-posed if any strip passing through $D$ has exactly one intersection with the coordinate semiaxes and $D$ does not contain closed strips.
+In particular, we will say that the defect is {\em weak} if all the strips entering the defect leave it in the same direction but possibly in a different order.
 One can see the examples of weak defects on the Figures \ref{fig:defect22}, \ref{fig:defect_S}, \ref{fig:qg}a.
-On the Fig.\,\ref{fig:defect2} we have a non-weak defect since a pair of characteristics change their types.
+On Fig.~\ref{fig:defect2}, the defect is not weak, since a pair of characteristics change their types.

-It is clear that the homogeneous dKdV equation can be naturally defined on a regular lattice with a weak defect.
-Consider for the corresponding equation a Cauchy problem with the initial data outside the defect (e.g. on the staircases) just like for the usual square lattice.
-By the results of the previous Section for generic initial data it has a unique solution.
-Let us compare this solution with the solution of the same Cauchy problem but on the regular square lattice without defects.

-The result turns out to be surprising: outside of the defect they will be the same.

-\begin{theorem} For the homogeneous dKdV equation a weak defect does not affect the generic solution outside the defect. \end{theorem}

-In other words for homogeneous dKdV solutions the weak defects are transparent.
-This is especially remarkable since for the discrete wave equation this is not true (see below Section 7).
+Now, let us compare the solution of the Cauchy problem for such localized defect with the solution on the regular square lattice with the same initial data.
+It turns out that if we are interested only in the solution outside the defect then only the permutation of strips caused by the defect is important while its internal structure does not matter.
+The permutation is defined as follows.
+Consider the strips which enter into $D$ from two sides of the rectangle as shown on Fig. \ref{fig:G_defect}) and enumerate them through $1,\dots,M+N$.
+The permutation is defined then as the sequence $(\sigma_1,\sigma_2,\dots,\sigma_{M+N})$ of the strips which leave the rectangle from two opposite sides.
+On the regular square lattice these strips form the identical permutation $(1,2,\dots,M+N)$.
+We will call all defects with such permutation {\em transparent}.

+\begin{theorem} If two localized defects with the same boundary define the same permutation of strips then the solutions of the corresponding Cauchy problems coincide outside the defects. \end{theorem}

+In particular, a transparent defect does not affect the solution of the Cauchy problem on the regular lattice.
+If the permutation defined by the defect involves only strips of one type, say, vertical, then the solution is affected only along these strips.
+Analogously, if permutation acts on vertical and horizontal strips separately, that is $\sigma_i\le M$, $i=1,\dots,M$, then the solution is not affected outside the union of strips passing through the defect (see Fig. \ref{fig:G_shade}).